liiza/vkk/README.md

 Koneiden Kapina - team Adele

-Comment the application.properties settings if you want to develop application with embedded h2
+Comment the lines in application.properties if you want to develop application locally with h2